Last Updated On:

 A major part of RankBrain SEO is to understand what the intent of a user is.
 That’s where long-tail keywords come in.
 Since they are specific, they tell Google what a user is actually looking for.
 At the same time, you can optimize for RankBrain SEO through long-tail keywords.

 According to Drip, the average conversion rate for long-tail keywords is 2.5X of head keywords.
 This proves how effective they are in getting you conversions.

-By adding these keywords, you’ll be able to strengthen your CRO funnel.
+By adding these keywords, you’ll be able to strengthen your CRO funnel and SEO strategy.
 This can be done through the organic search traffic that they generate.
 While you can definitely use PPC campaigns for each of these keywords, it’ll cost you a lot.
 Instead, you can research long-tail keywords and write blog posts that are related to them.

 Slowly, you’ll be able to start ranking higher for those keywords through your SEO efforts.
 In the meantime, you can of course, kickstart some PPC campaigns to increase your traffic.